Dalila is a seasoned housewife who likes to keep herself busy by crocheting, photographing, and writing.

 I love taking pictures.
 I really do.
 And the best thing about it is that, if you're good enough, you might be able sell them!

-Before you get too excited, however, your pictures must be of high quality—you need the right angle, the proper lighting.
+Before you get too excited, however, your pictures must be of high quality—you need the right angle and the proper lighting.
 You don't have to be a professional, but be creative.
-You start out just using a phone and saying "Cheese!".
+You start out just using a phone and saying "Cheese!"

 9. Cook and Bake (and Sell!)